 Currently, small unmanned aircraft systems (sUAS) may be operated for hobby and recreational purposes under specific safety guidelines as established by Congress.
 Small UAS flown for recreational purposes are typically known as model aircraft.

-As of Dec.
-21, 2015, the Federal Aviation Administration will require all owners of small unmanned aircraft, or drones, weighing between 0.55 and 55 pounds to register online before taking to the skies.
+As of Aug.
+29, 2016, the Federal Aviation Administration requires all owners of small unmanned aircraft, or drones, weighing between 0.55 and 55 pounds to register online before taking to the skies.

 What is recreational use of sUAS?